This post may contain affiliate links. Please read my disclosure.

 Why This Recipe Works

-- Better than store-bought - the beauty of homemade ice cream is you know what you're putting in it and it tastes better than anything at the grocery store.
+- Better than store-bought - The beauty of homemade ice cream is you know what you're putting in it and it tastes better than anything at the grocery store.

-- Impress guests - by making enough for 10-12 scoops, depending on the size, you have enough ice cream for a party.
+- Impress guests - By making enough for 10-12 scoops, depending on the size, you have enough ice cream for a party.

 Jump to: